Skip to content

 Argument

-Key qualification: What is derived here is the function of democracy (self-correction, power distribution, dissent protection), not the procedure of democracy (voting, majority rule, parliamentary systems).
+Key qualification: What is articulated here is the function of democracy (self-correction, power distribution, dissent protection), not the procedure of democracy (voting, majority rule, parliamentary systems).
 The Tao of Lucidity cannot tell you whether proportional representation or first-past-the-post is better, that requires practical wisdom applied to concrete circumstances.
 But it can say: any regime that permanently concentrates power and suppresses dissent is structurally obscuring, because of the logical consequence of T1.
+At a minimum, for PP1PP5 to function as live constraints rather than inert declarations, three procedural conditions must be in place: (1) a replacement mechanism, so that those who exercise power can be peacefully removed; (2) protected dissent, so that citizens can challenge the exercise of power without facing destruction; and (3) a structural separation of information from coercion, so that the means of collective truth-seeking (C14.1) are not controlled by the same hands that wield coercive force.

-Scholium (Why not philosopher-kings?):6 Because of T1.
+(Why not philosopher-kings?): 1 Because of T1.
 Plato’s philosopher-king presupposes that some people can reach the Form of the Good (complete truth).
 The Tao of Lucidity says: complete lucidity is unattainable, for everyone, including philosophers.
-Therefore, one who claims to be a philosopher-king thereby demonstrates their obscuration, they cannot see their own partiality.
+Therefore, one who claims to be a philosopher-king thereby demonstrates their obscuration: they cannot see their own partiality.
 This is the political corollary of the Lucient’s Paradox in §IV.1: the very act of claiming complete lucidity is the deepest obscuration.
 The Tao of Lucidity’s response to Plato is the structural argument: “T1 makes the philosopher-king impossible in principle.”

 XI.7 · The Tao of Lucidity’s Republic